 For a welcoming change of scene, head to Cine Manto, a lovely garden and open-air cinema in the heart of Chora.

-Mykonos prides itself with some of the best beaches in the Cyclades, if not Greece.
+Mykonos prides itself on some of the best beaches in the Cyclades, if not Greece.
 Paradise and Super Paradise beaches have soft sands, azure waters, and a party scene that would put Ibiza to shame.
 Further options include clothes-optional Paranga, picturesque Elia, as well as Psarou, which has the same powdery sands and clear blue waves, but a more laid-back atmosphere, plus some excellent windsurfing and waterskiing conditions.

 Consisting of three distinct historical houses, including the House of Kastro (Chora), the nearby Lena’s House, and the Agricultural Museum (next to the Windmills), Mykonos Folk Museum offers a vivid insight into the traditions and culture of the island and its inhabitants.

-Needless to say, a stroll through the labyrinthine streets of Mykonos town, a romantic dinner or cocktail in postcard-perfect Little Venice, or watching the sun set over the island from the windmills are what really make a trip to Mykonos complete.
+A stroll through the labyrinthine streets of Mykonos town, a romantic dinner or cocktail in postcard-perfect Little Venice, or watching the sun set over the island from the windmills are what really make a trip to Mykonos complete.
 But remember, you’re here to enjoy the simpler pleasures of the Aegean way of life, so you’d better make every second count.